 This one is a little different from the ones I’ve written before.
 Trying to be all serious and deep here.
 So I don’t know, humour me?

-There is evil and pain and fear that lurks in every dark ally and yet the Universe itself is utterly black, with sparkling stars mocking us from distances that our tiny brains cannot fathom, beckoning us to worlds better left unknown and making us realise how small a ratio to the great big infinity we compose.
+There is evil and pain and fear that lurks in every dark ally on earth and the Universe itself is utterly black, with sparkling stars mocking us from distances that our tiny brains cannot fathom, beckoning us to worlds better left unknown, and making us realise how small a ratio to the great big infinity we compose.
 Eternities are shrouded in purple cloaks, and we can hardly do anything about them.
 There never have been too many things we can count on.